andrew-farries/sharks-k8s-volumes/slides.md

 ---
 # Kubernetes Volumes

-Let's learn about data persistence in Kubernetes.
+Let's learn about volumes and data persistence in Kubernetes.

 We will cover: